Off the grid is a lovely romantic notion but it's completely out of the question for the majority of us. It means, inter alia,

 My own battery pack which is moderate in size, but certainly not sufficient to go off the grid, cost nearly twice as much as our large inverter; big enough to heat two ovens and a heap of small electronic equipment simultaneously, but hopeless once the sun goes down.

-They are not only expensive, but they remain relatively fragile.
+Batteries are not only expensive, but they remain relatively fragile.
 If you discharge them regularly beyond their tolerance you can easily shorten their lives by a half or more.
+Redflow is the exception but it's very expensive.

 A large part of the problem is that the batteries currently being used are new technology, and nobody really knows how deeply you can discharge them, or how often.
 Different sites will proclaim wildly different claims.
 In the case of my lead crystal batteries, the claims vary by fifty percent.